Clarabelle Cow: Disney theme parks

 From September 2006 to September 2008, Clarabelle Cow and Horace Horsecollar appeared together for meet-and-greets in Town Square at the Magic Kingdom in Walt Disney World.
 Also, they were in the Main Street Family Fun Day Parade.
 Clarabelle appears seasonally in "Mickey's Boo-to-You Halloween Parade", "Mickey's Once Upon a Christmastime Parade", and the "Mickey's Most Merriest Celebration" castle show.
 She and Horace both appear in the Hoedown Happening in Frontierland and as featured characters in the "Move It!
 Shake It!
 Mousekedance It!" street party, with Clarabelle in particular atop her own party box and with her own dialogue.

 Clarabelle also appears (without Horace) at Disneyland Park.
 She has also appeared in several Disneyland parades and shows over the years, including The World According to Goofy, Light Magic, the Parade of the Stars, Fantasmic, A Christmas Fantasy Parade and Celebrate!
 A Street Party.
 Clarabelle and Horace come out for meet-and-greets and appear in parades and shows on a regular basis at Tokyo Disneyland as well.
 In 2009, Clarabelle played a leading character in the New Year's Greeting at Tokyo Disneyland and Tokyo DisneySea.

 Clarabelle Cow was chosen to meet and greet for Character Fan Days at Disneyland.
 She is accompanied by Horace Horsecollar which is his first meet and greet at Disneyland in Anaheim.

 At Disney California Adventure at the Disneyland Resort, in the Buena Vista Street area there is an ice cream shop named Clarabelle's Hand-Scooped Ice Cream.

 She also features with Horace in Mickey's Halloween Celebration and Goofy's Garden Party in Disneyland Paris.
 In Christmas 2016, Clarabelle returned to Magic Kingdom for Mickey's Most Merriest Celebration.

 Video games

 Clarabelle appeared as the DJ of the song "Miwaku No Tango" in the 2000 Japanese Nintendo 64 game Dance Dance Revolution Disney Dancing Museum.

 Clarabelle appears in Disney's Toontown Online.
 She plays the role of giving the player furniture to decorate their estates, with the catalog players must order from is a "Cattlelog".
 Her appearance is also somewhat changed to look like an operator.

 She also makes a minor appearance in Kingdom Hearts II in the Timeless River World using her old black and white design.
 She appears with the same design in Kingdom Hearts III in the minigame "The Karnival Kid".

-Clarabelle is also seen in the Epic Mickey video games, as one of the forgotten characters that Mickey sees during his journey.
-She lives in OsTown, one of the games environs, and is known to be romantically involved with Horace Horsecollar.
+Parodies

+Clarabelle appears briefly in the episode "Who Ate Wally's Waffles?" of the series Paradise PD at the entrance of Disney World as one of the employees of the park.